On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Geometrization of period morphisms

-The second quasi-isomorphism above follows from the filtered Poincar\'e Lemma, i.e., from the $p$-quasi-isomorphism\footnote{We call a morphism $f:A\to B$ in a derived category a $N$-quasi-isomorphism if the induced morphism on cohomology has kernel and cokernel annihilated by $N$.}
+It is a $p^{cr}$-quasi-isomorphism\footnote{We call a morphism $f:A\to B$ in a derived category a $N$-quasi-isomorphism if the induced morphism on cohomology has kernel and cokernel annihilated by $N$.}, for a universal constant $c$, after truncation $\tau_{\leq r}$.
+The second quasi-isomorphism above follows from the filtered Poincar\'e Lemma, i.e., from the $p$-quasi-isomorphism

 proved in \cite[Prop.
-7.3]{SG}.
-The third quasi-isomorphism follows from the fundamental exact sequence
+7.3]{SG}, \cite[Lemma 2.37]{CN1}.
+The third quasi-isomorphism follows from the fundamental $p^r$-exact sequence